Updated Mar 10, 2026

 How Student Voice Analytics helps you

-Student Voice Analytics shows topic volume and sentiment over time, from institution to school or programme, so teams can see where learning resources are working and where access falls short.
-You can compare like‑for‑like across discipline groupings and demographics, segment by mode or year, and export concise summaries for programme and service teams.
-For History of Art Architecture and Design, the platform highlights discipline‑specific patterns around library use, assessment expectations and communications, helping departments prioritise the fixes that will move sentiment most.
+Student Voice Analytics shows where learning resources are supporting students, and where access, signposting, or availability still fall short.
+You can compare like-for-like across discipline groupings and demographics, segment by mode or year, and export concise summaries for programme, library, and digital teams.
+For History of Art Architecture and Design, the platform highlights discipline-specific patterns around library use, software access, assessment expectations, and communications, helping departments prioritise the fixes that will move sentiment most.
+Explore Student Voice Analytics to see where access breaks down first, then brief the right teams from one evidence base.

 Request a walkthrough